 Physics for Teachers

 Teachers of physics at a middle or high school level must be able to demonstrate complex laws using materials that teenagers understand.
 A teacher-focused physics course is typically part of a graduate curriculum or continuing education seminar for education majors.
 Students learn to explain laws of physics, such as gravity, optics, magnetism and energy, using simple tools.
 Future teachers also gain practice using technology like computers that will further students' understanding of physics.

 A core physical science course, general chemistry includes an introduction to the Earth's elements.
 The lecture part of the course explains fundamental chemistry concepts; in the lab portion of the course, students run experiments to illustrate basic chemistry concepts.
 Students learn to use lab equipment, along with honing their chemistry lab skills.

 - Recently Updated

-Degree programs in physical science include study in non-living subjects, such as geology, physics, astronomy,...
+Read about degree programs in physical science, which typically include the study of non-living subjects, such as geology,...

 Read about programs for physical science majors.
 Learn about program prerequisites and course topics, as well as the employment...

 Research associate degree programs for aspiring physical therapist assistants.
 Learn about the coursework, as well as popular...